 6 “genau” (“exactly”)

 When someone asks you, “Magst du mein Hemd?” (“Do you like my shirt?”), instead of “yes” you could simply say, “genau“.
 It is used in the same way that English people use “uh-huh”.

 7 “das klingt gut” (“that sounds good”)

-Once again the use of the German version is the same as the English equivalent.
+Once again the use of this one is the same in both languages.
 If someone were to pitch an idea to you and then ask if you think that it could work, instead of saying “yes”, you could answer with, “das klinkt gut“.

 8 “gerne” (“gladly”)